john-yohan-park/Craigslist_Scraper/README.md

 # Craigslist_Scraper

 Have you ever searched for *that one item* but haven't been able to find it?
 What if it was possible for you to search for that item *nationwide* and have a good deal while you're at it?
-That's where *Craigslist_Scraper* comes in :)
+That's where *Craigslist_Scraper* comes in handy :)

 ## Introduction
 Searches Craigslist nationwide to see if someone is selling the item you're looking for